 1. Instagram’s official profile (@instagram) – 305M followers;

 5. Dwayne “The Rock” Johnson (@therock) – 147M followers.

-Later in the years we got the great feature called Instagram Story – you can share pictures, which are available for others to see only for 24 hours.
+Later in the years, we got a great feature called Instagram Story – you can share pictures, which are available for others to see only for 24 hours.
 You want to show your nails, but don’t have enough time to make a fancy picture for your timeline?
 Here comes the Story.
-This feature became so popular that there’s even additional apps, with which you can prepare fancy look even for your Story.
+This feature became so popular that there are even additional apps, with which you can prepare a fancy look even for your Story.